mruby/mruby/doc/mruby3.md

 Pack `mrb_value` in an `intptr_t` integer.
-Consumes less memory compared to `MRB_NO_BOXING` especially on 32-bit platforms. `Fixnum` size is 31 bits, so some integer values does not fit in `Fixnum` integers.
+Consumes less memory compared to `MRB_NO_BOXING` especially on 32-bit platforms.
+Inlined integer size is 31 bits, so some `mrb_int` values does not fit in `mrb_value`.
+Those integers are allocated in the object heap as `struct RInteger`.

 ## `MRB_NAN_BOXING`